 Posted Wednesday, Apr 28, 2021

 Summer is just around the corner!
 The fresh air, warm breezes, and sunny skies are best enjoyed on a … Road Trip!
 But, before you embark on your summer road trip, you need a car!
 Check out our pre-owned vehicle inventory for a wide selection of used vehicles that have been thoroughly checked.
 To make sure they are ready to get you where you want to go.
-If you already have a car it’s important that you take care of some car maintenance tips to ensure your vehicle is up to the challenge and your family stays safe on your road trips!
+If you already have a car it’s important that you take care of some car maintenance checklist to ensure your vehicle is up to the challenge and your family stays safe on your summer road trips!

 If you want to DIY your car maintenance, make sure you A.) know what you’re doing, and B.) accept when you DON’T know what you’re doing.
 Because there are so many parts, electronic components, and things to check, it’s HIGHLY advised that you go to a professional.

 These are experts in knowing what everything should look like and how it should perform.
 They will even check for things you might not have thought of and make sure your vehicle is ready for the road.

 Driving is one of the most dangerous activities out there.
 You have enough things to worry about so your vehicle breaking down or something malfunctioning is not something to add to your list of worries.

 Some of the car maintenance checklists you (or again, a professional) will need to check include:

 Imagine you’re going for a run, bike ride, or hike in the woods or desert.
 Suddenly, your sole gets torn and your left to trek the rest of the way with an uncomfortable hole in your shoe or worse, the sole rips completely off.
 Now imagine one of the four “shoes” on your vehicle having the same problem.
 You might be able to limp along, but the damage a flat or misalignment can be extremely dangerous.